sorenmacbeth/flambo/Tutorial.md

 And that's it, we're done!
 We hope you found this tutorial of the flambo API useful and informative.

 flambo is being actively improved, so you can expect more features as Spark continues to grow and we continue to support it.
-We'd love to hear your feedback on flmabo.
+We'd love to hear your feedback on flambo.